adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 </details>

 <details>
-<summary>🎯Q. TODO : Why Aurora DB is fault-tolerant and RDS is not ? also why Aurora is more scalable then RDS ?</summary>
+<summary>🎯Q. hy Aurora DB is fault-tolerant and RDS is not ? also why Aurora is more scalable then RDS ?</summary>

+- because :
+- RDS loses an AZ → Failover to standby (minutes of downtime)
+- Aurora loses an AZ → Continues with remaining copies (seconds of impact)
 </details>